mwvgroup/pwv_kpno/rst_source/documentation/install.rst

 As in the previous method, any missing dependencies in your Python environment should be installed automatically.
-If you have any issues installing the package, first install each dependency individually and then try again.
+If you have any issues installing the package, install each dependency from ``requirements.txt`` and then try again.

 Installing Updates
 ==================

 Before updating or reinstalling **pwv_kpno**, it is important to back up any user defined sites that have been added to the local installation.
 This can be accomplished by running

 .. code-block:: python
    :linenos: